This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - Pour the jello powder into a mixing bowl.
-Add in 1 cup of boiling water, and stir for 1-2 to dissolve the mixture.
-Add in 1 cup of cold water, and stir to combine.
+Add in the boiling water called for on the back of the box, and stir for 1-2 to dissolve the mixture.
+Add in the cold water called for on the back of the box, and stir to combine.
 Evenly divide the jello mixture among the glasses or cups.
 I chose to fill my glasses halfway full.
 If you’re using strawberry jello, place chopped strawberry pieces in each glass.
 If you’re using berry blue jello, place blueberries in each glass.
+I used 5.3 oz glasses.

 - Place the glasses in the refrigerator to set.